kishorpatil2107/Git-demo2/README.md

-# This is may git demo2 file
+# This is my git demo2 file
+# did some bug fixing